Shiv Ganga Vidya Mandir: Logo and motto

-The school logo is " ॐ " which is a symbol of spiritualism in Indian Culture and Civilization.
-The motto of the school is, "तमसो मा जयोतिर्गमय", taken from Vedas.
-It means "O cosmic loving mother take us from Darkness to light."
+The school logo is " ॐ ", which is a symbol of spiritualism in Indian culture and civilization.
+The motto of the school is "तमसो मा जयोतिर्गमय", taken from the Vedas.
+It means, "O cosmic loving mother, take us from darkness to light."
 This school's values are based on humanism and the scientific quest for knowledge.
 This school is apolitical, but has a proclivity towards right wing nationalism, having roots in the Vedic Civilization of India.

 Jurisdiction

 Shiv Ganga Vidya Mandir provides education to eligible students from nursery to class 12.
-In 10+2, the school offers humanity, biology and mathematics, with computer science, Hindi and physical activity as electives.
-The jurisdiction consists of Allahabad, Pratapgarh, Sultanpur, Basti, Faizabad, Rewa, Azamgarh, Kaushambi, and Bhadohi.
+In 10+2, the school offers Humanity, Biology, and Mathematics, with Computer Science, Hindi, and Physical Activity as electives.
+The jurisdiction consists of Prayagraj, Pratapgarh, Sultanpur, Basti, Ayodhya, Rewa, Azamgarh, Kaushambi, and Bhadohi.

 Infrastructure

 Shiv Ganga Vidya Mandir resides on 60 acres on the bank of Ganga river.
 65 classrooms, five laboratories, and one auditorium hall are available.
 The school inhabits a three-story, arch-shaped building.
 Basketball, hockey, football, cricket, lawn tennis, horse riding, and rifle shooting are offered in accordance with CBSE Board rules.